Logo Icon

 • 5: Calculate the new cash book balance and use it to prepare a Bank Reconciliation Statement.

 Q7.
-Explain the process of preparing a bank reconciliation statement with an amended cash balance.
+Explain preparing a bank reconciliation statement with an amended cash balance.

-Ans: The difference between the cash book and passbook can arise due to some transactions that are recorded in the passbook not being present in the cash book.
+Ans: The difference between the cash book and the passbook can arise because some transactions recorded in the passbook are not present in the cash book.
 This can be rectified by recording those transactions in the cash book.
 The balance thus obtained is called an adjusted balance or amended balance.
 The following steps describe this process.

 • Note bank balance as per cash book.